And Their Children After Them (novel): Writing and development

-Mathieu explored deindustrialization in the east of France in his first book, the hardboiled novel Aux animaux la guerre, published by Actes Sud through their "Actes Noir" imprint.
-Mathieu chose to engage further with this topic for his second novel, although focusing on children born near the end of the 1970s, who were teenagers in the 1990s.
-Beyond his experience writing about the topic of deindustrialization in his first novel and his desire to explore it further, Mathieu was prodded to write the book by the 2013 movie Mud.
+Mathieu explored deindustrialization in the northeast of France in his first book, the hardboiled novel Aux animaux la guerre, published by Actes Sud through their "Actes Noirs" imprint.
+Mathieu chose to engage further with this topic for his second novel, although this time he portrayed children born near the end of the 1970s, as he had been, who were teenagers in the 1990s.
+Beyond his experience writing about the topic of deindustrialization in his first novel and his desire to explore it further, Mathieu was prodded to write the book by the 2013 movie Mud (Dir.
+Jeff Nichols, 2012).
 In particular, the author cites the opening scene, which features two adolescents, as inspirational.

 Mathieu sought to anchor his writing in real "society and politics".
 This desire reflects the goals of 19th-century French writers, such as Honoré de Balzac and Émile Zola, as well as contemporary authors, including Annie Ernaux.

+He also drew from his experience as a clerk at works council meetings of bankrupt companies undergoing restructuring plans to observe the decay of the French industrial fabric and the struggle between workers and management.
+(Note: This theme of management struggle recurs in Mathieu's novel Connemara.)

+He took Hayange and the Fensch Valley as his model, "fascinated by the rusting blast furnaces that still dominate the town."
+Moreover, he had his own experience to draw from, growing up in the Jeanne-d'Arc suburban housing estate in Golbey, near Épinal in the Vosges.
+He described his own "feeling of downward mobility" and "humiliation" during his private schooling, with the desire to escape his background—and later as a young adult who went to study in Nancy and Metz.

+Mathieu started writing the novel, while still working part-time for a non-profit environmental regulation agency, with the intention of making it into a crime noir like his first book, but as we engaged with the prose and characters, he realized that he wanted to go in a different direction.
+Thus, the novel became "a coming-of-age chronicle" of a handful of young lives, "an epic in a valley."

+The title of the work is derived from a quotation in the Book of Sirach, one of the books of the Old Testament, which serves as an epigraph to the novel: